samantamrityunjay/samantamrityunjay/README.md

 - ⚡ Fun fact: ...
 -->
 ### About Me
 I am an undergrad student at [IISER Pune](https://www.iiserpune.ac.in).
-I am currently working as intern at [AlgoAnalytics](https://www.algoanalytics.com) in the field of Machine learning.
+I am currently working as a Machine learning intern at [AlgoAnalytics](https://www.algoanalytics.com) in the field of healthcare domain.
 <br>
-- 🔭 I’m currently working on MS thesis
+- I’m currently working on my final year thesis in the topic 'Assignment of ICD10 codes to clinical notes'
-- 🌱 I’m currently learning and relearning Machine Learning.
+- I’m currently learning and relearning Machine Learning.
 - Connect me on <a href="https://www.linkedin.com/in/mrityunjay-samanta"><img src="Assets\linkedin.svg" width="24px" align="top"></a>